Rolex Cookie Monster vs Smurf: What Changed in 2026

 Choose the Cookie Monster If:

-• You want a current-generation Submariner with the modern case and Caliber 3235
+• You want the current-generation Submariner case (41mm, slimmer lugs) and Caliber 3235 with a 70-hour reserve

 • You’d rather your white-gold watch read as quiet rather than loud